-11On the first point, Lewis (2001) claims that Beauty has inadmissible evidence once she learns it's Monday, but it seems hard to independently justify this claim.
+&lt;sup>11On the first point, Lewis (2001) claims that Beauty has inadmissible evidence once she learns it's Monday, but it seems hard to independently justify this claim, or to fit it into a systematic account of admissibility.
 On the second, see Titelbaum (2016) for a survey of alternative updating methods and their problems.